Hidden Gem Museums in Lisbon

 The Orient Museum

 This museum was created with the aim of connecting the East and West and was opened in 2008 and gathers collections of Portuguese and Asian art.
-There are two permanent collections: one related to the Portuguese presence in Asia and the the other Kwok On collection with items related to performative arts such as masks, shadow theater and marionettes.
+There are two permanent collections: one related to the Portuguese presence in Asia and the other Kwok On collection with items related to performative arts such as masks, shadow theater, and marionettes.
 Besides temporary exhibitions, you’ll find many workshops, music concerts, dance and theater performances.
 If you’re planning to visit the museum on a Friday there’s free entrance from 6 to 10 pm!

 Schedule: Tuesday to Sunday: 10 am – 6 pm; Friday: 10 am – 10 pm.
 It closes on Mondays, 1 st January and 25th December.